jimhigson/oboe.js/writing/main/3_Background.md

 Json and XML (remove this heading later)
 ----------------------------------------

-Although AJAX started as a means to transfer XML, today JSON is the much more popular serialisation format.
+Although AJAX started as a means to transfer XML, today JSON "The fat-free alternative to XML[@jsonorg]" is the much more popular serialisation format.
 The goals of XML were to simplify SGML to the point that a graduate student would be able to implement a parser in a week [@javaxml p ???].
 For JSON a few hours with a parser generator should surfice, being expressable in just 15 CFGs.
 Indeed, because JSON is a strict subset of Javascript, to the Javascript programmer in many cases no parser is required at all.
 Unimpeeded by SGML's roots as a document format, JSON provides a much more direct analogue to the metamodel of a canonical modern programming language.
-Whilst any model is ultimately expressible in either, by more closely mirroring a programmer's metamodel the translation from domain model objects to serialised objects is simpler and intuative.
+Whilst any model is ultimately expressible in either, by closely mirroring a programmer's metamodel imagining a mapping between a domain model's objects and serialised objects becomes trivial.

 This close resemblence to the model of the programming in some cases causes fast-changing formats.